80 Years of Choking Our Own Chickens

 In 1977, two Kelly’s Westport Inn bartenders, Mike Donegan and Jim Hogan, purchased Stroud’s.
 After inheriting a couple of Helen’s cooks and recipes, they came up with the menu we still serve today.

 In 1983, Mike Donegan, his twin brother, Dennis, and Jim Hogan purchased Oak Ridge Manor in the northland.
 A third location in Wichita, Kansas, joined the Stroud’s family in 1992.
-The original Stroud’s location closed its doors in 2006, and re-opened in Fairway, Kansas, in 2008.
-The Fairway location joined forces with KC Hopps in 2013, and together, they opened the newest Stroud’s location in Overland Park, Kansas in 2014.
+The original Stroud’s location closed its doors due to imminent domain in 2006.

 Through the years, Stroud’s has received many national awards including the James Beard Award for Excellence and the Zagat Award for Best Restaurant.
 Stroud’s has been honored with appearances on the Travel Channel’s Man v.
 Food and No Reservations, Food Network’sThe Best Thing I Ever Ate and KCPT’s Check Please.
 Stroud’s has also been featured in several national and international publications.
 The Wall Street Journal, Gourmet Magazine, The New York Times, People Magazine, Esquire, Bon Apetite! and Playboy Magazine, to name a few.

-Mike Donegan, along with his caring and professional staff, operate all of our Stroud’s locations with the same ultimate goal of serving delicious, home-cooked meals in a fun, friendly atmosphere.
+Stroud's Oakridge Manor is operated by a caring and professional staff, continuing the legacy of serving delicious, home-cooked meals in a fun, friendly atmosphere.